oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 ### Subdirectory naming rules

-Profiles can grouped by different purposes.
+Profiles can be grouped by different purposes.
 Therefor some directory names are reserved for future expansion.
 They are mentioned below:

 'editing' 'device' 'camera' 'scanner' 'monitor' 'printer' 'output' 'input' 'abstract' 'named\_color\_list' 'colorspace' 'file' 'standard'

 The above names are not yet in use.
 So don't rely on them, just avoid using.
-You can activate easily after further discussion at the OpenICC email list.
-So a scheme like:
+They can be activated easily after further discussion at the OpenICC email list.

+Finally a scheme like:

 `/usr/share/color/icc`
 `   vendor/`